 4. Types of RVs for Camping

 Learn more about RV lingo in our complete RV Terms list.
-Knowing these terms is sure to set you up in understanding the rest of these 11 RV beginner tips.
+Knowing these terms is sure to set you up to understand the rest of these 11 RV beginner tips.
 Here are some highlights of the types of RVs:

 - A pop-up is a tow-behind and is the smallest and most compact type of RV.